CPC30216 Cert III in Signs and Graphics

 MSMSUP102 Communicate in the work place

 Apprenticeships include school based apprentices.

 A range of assessment strategies is employed for this training program and the choice of strategy is dependent on the nature of the unit of competency.
 Strategies include demonstrations, observation, projects, presentations, knowledge tests, reports and interviews.

 NSW regional areas - we come to you.

 Materials Required - All students must have access to a workplace that has personal protective equipment in place, including appropriate head attire and suitable tools of the trade, a computer and Internet access.

 Education Pathways - After successful completion of this qualification, students may gain access to higher level qualifications in the Construction, Plumbing and Services Training Package or University programs.

 Course Credit - Students may seek to have a unit(s) of competency formally recognised by transfer credit or recognition of prior learning RPL.
 Duration of study may be Shortened where credit(s) are obtained.

-Fees and Funding - The course is funded by the State and Federal government and is valued at approximately $9.950.
-There is a student contribution fee Payable by the trainee or employer of approximately $2000 depending on elective units chosen.
+Fees and Funding - The course is funded by the State and Federal government and is valued at approximately $14,000.
+There is a student contribution fee Payable by the trainee or employer of approximately $2000 depending on the state the apprentice is employed in and the elective units chosen.

 Who is a Candidate for an apprenticeship - Apprentices in the Signage industry include experienced workers who have not achieved a trade qualification, School based apprentices & young people new to full time work.
 RTA is managing apprentices of all ages and most of our learners are mature age workers.
 Typically these people have many years of experience in the sign industry and have never had the opportunity to gain a trade qualification.